kalvinparker/My_Home_Network/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the CC BY-NC-SA 4.0 License - see the [LICENSE.md](LICENSE.md) file for details.
 ```

 ---